 - Alien Non-Interference Clause: This is the first episode of the series to mention the Prime Directive.
-Kirk decides that it doesn't apply in this case because the society's natural development has already been interfered with.
-(It turns out that the society did this to itself, so does that still count as prior interference?
-Nobody questions it.)
+Kirk decides that it doesn't apply in this case because it only applies to "living and growing" cultures, while this one is stagnant.

-- Breaking Speech: Kirk's Logic Bomb on Landru could count as this.
+- Breaking Speech: Kirk's Logic Bomb on Landru causes the computer to self-destruct.

 - Logic Bomb: Kirk, as was to be expected, does this to the computer.

 - The Mole: Marplon, the assimilation overseer who turns out to be a member of the resistance, presumably placed there to identify and if possible assist new resisters.

 - Plot Hole:

 - What is the point of the violent "Festival"?
 The novelization offers the explanation that it's how the computer keeps the population from growing.
 Or likely release the emotions that are otherwise kept under wraps for the rest of the year; have to be vented sometime, similar to Vulcans.